 Regardless, I’m going to turn that flash story into a short story for “The Sea.”

 On top of all that I’m working on a story about a black cat.
 I think this is heading to novella territory but we’ll see.
 This isn’t aimed at any specific market and I think it’s important for all of you reading this to not only write for the markets that you see on HT or anywhere else, but also write the stories that you want to tell.
-I fucking hate cats, I’m allergic, but a stray black one stole my heart in the middle of the night as I was crushing beers and writing on the front porch this week.
+I hate cats, I’m allergic, but a stray black one stole my heart in the middle of the night as I was crushing beers and writing on the front porch this week.
 It got me thinking and I can’t say anymore that this right now, but I think I’ve got a solid idea for a story.
 Don’t know where it’s going to end up or if I’ll even finish it, but I’m 1,200 words in and it’s got a little potential.
 I named the cat Slasher in real life and in my story.

 I like writing about stuff that happens to me.
-Most writers probably do this, but here’s a free tip, take your experiences, conversations, ideas, people in your lives and twist it, make it extreme, amp it up to level 10 and turn that shit into a story.
-Don’t write it word for word, that’s a dick move that’ll probably get your ass kicked sooner or later, but if you fictionalize it, it’s cathartic and it’s authentic.
+Most writers probably do this, but here’s a free tip, take your experiences, conversations, ideas, people in your lives and twist it, make it extreme, amp it up to level 10 and turn that stuff into a story.
+Don’t write it word for word, that’s a dick move that’ll probably get your butt kicked sooner or later, but if you fictionalize it, it’s cathartic and it’s authentic.

 I did that with a story called “Don’t Call Me When He Tries To Kill You” and I’m working on edits from the publisher over the weekend.
 I desperately want to give a shout out to this publisher, but I don’t know if I’m allowed to at this point.
-I’ll write a whole post about them when I can because they are fucking awesome.
+I’ll write a whole post about them when I can because they are awesome.
 They’ve been great to me and I really want to see them continued to succeed.
 Gimme a couple weeks and I’ll hook y’all up.